BC’S COAST IS DIVERSE AND PRODUCTIVE.

 Salmon fishing has been integral to life in British Columbia for millennia.
 From the sustenance fishing practiced by First Nations through to a rich history of fishing commercially and by recreational anglers, our fish and fishing heritage runs long and deep.
 Protecting our salmon, our communities, and our shared future in BC relies on respecting and maintaining a sustainable and balanced approach to the management of marine and aquatic resources.

-Recovering Threatened Salmon Runs.
+protecting Threatened Salmon Runs.
 And Threatened Communities.

 Over the last several years the sport fishing community in southern BC has and continues to be severely impacted by the implementation of Chinook non-retention for two-thirds of the peak fishing season.
 These measures, designed and implemented by DFO, merely create the appearance of protecting endangered and threatened stocks of Interior Fraser River Chinook.
 The reality, however, is that sustainable recreational fisheries have been unfairly targeted as the main reason for this decline, while other factors such as habitat degradation, illegal and unreported gill net fisheries, and unchecked predation by artificially elevated seal and sea lion populations have been largely ignored.
 The lack of progress in providing more access to precautionary and sustainable Mark Selective Fishery (MSF) options that allow for a public fishery while protecting stocks of concern has threatened the livelihood of thousands of British Columbians, and the viability of a major part of British Columbia’s economy.